LubinKerhuel/hugo/content/authors/lubin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false

+# Create Simulink toolbox for dsPIC Microcontrollers.
+#	Write rate-monotonic scheduler (multitasking RTOS)
+#	- sum-up hardware capabilities in an easy to use graphical interface.
+Generate C code.
+#	- Optimize code implementing through Simulink Code Replacement Library.
+Wrote low level code in C or assembly for best use of the hardware
+#	- add PIC32 chip
+#		- Scheduler, Peripheral user interface and code, enabling CMSIS Optimisation
+#	- add SAMx2, SAMx5 and SAMx7 chip family (respectively for Cortex M0+, Cortex M4 and Cortex M7)
+#		- Scheduler, Peripheral user interface and code, enabling CMSIS Optimisation

+#	- 2022, recenter on dsPIC.
+Adding dsPIC A chip (Scheduler, Peripheral user interface)

 ---

 {{% callout warning %}}
-The postings on this site are my own and do not represent Microchip's positions, strategies, or opinions.
+Postings on this website are my own and do not represent Microchip's positions, strategies, or opinions.
 {{% /callout %}}

 Control projects during my academic study ended-up with simplest PID algorithm tuned through successive trials.